-This weekend I made a batch of my favorite chocolate chip cookies.
+This weekend I made a batch of (one of) my favorite chocolate chip cookies recipes.
 They were delicious, but I started thinking of ways I could make them even better and decided to try the recipe with some minor changes.
 Results were excellent!
-In fact, these “Stand Mixer Chocolate Chunk Cookies” reminded me of Jacques Torres’s which are packed with chocolate, but still reasonably thick.
+In fact, these “Stand Mixer Chocolate Chunk Cookies” reminded me of the famous Jacques Torres cookies.
+They are packed with chocolate, but still reasonably thick.
 Here’s the photo and new recipe.
 I put all my notes and changes below.

 Ultimate Stand Mixer Chocolate Chunk Cookies

 2 1/2 cups unbleached all purpose flour (320 to 350 grams) — see note about measuring

 1/2 teaspoon salt

 8 oz unsalted butter, cold, cut into pieces (230 grams)